ISU men gashed by Northern Colorado, 85-72, for 11th-straight loss

-POCATELLO — Idaho State never led, let Northern Colorado shoot 62.5% from the field and suffered its 11th loss in a row, 85-72, on Saturday at Reed Gym.

-The Bengals (6-19, 3-13 Big Sky Conference) trailed by as many as 23 points.
-The Bears (19-8, 12-4 Big Sky) went on streaks of six, five and eight made shots in a row, only missing back-to-back shots once in the first half.
+"We tried to zone to give them less opportunity to throw it in (the post).
+There was a stretch in the second half where we tried to help more in the post out of our man defense," Looney said.
+"We even sprinkled in two different presses to hopefully give them less opportunity to throw it in the post, but when we did that, they were hitting 3s on the back end of it."

+ISU answered with a 9-0 run to trim its deficit to 70-56, but only drew closer in garbage time, closing to 13 points twice in the final three minutes.

-UNC scored from all over the court, going 9 of 17 from 3-point range and dumping in 52 points in the paint.
+Northern Colorado finished 9 of 17 from 3-point range and dumped in 52 points in the paint.

-Jonah Radebaugh led the way with 22 points on 10-of-14 shooting.
-Kai Edwards added 18 points and Kur Jockuch was 8 of 9 for 17 points.
+Jonah Radebaugh led the way with 22 points on 10-of-14 shooting, adding nine assists.
+Six-foot-9 senior Kai Edwards added 18 points off the bench and Jockuch was 8 of 9 for 17 points.

-ISU cut the Bears’ 23-point lead to 14 with a 9-0 run, making the score 70-56 with 8 minutes, 37 seconds to go in the second half.
-The Bengals only got closer than that in garbage time, closing to 13 points twice in the final three minutes.

 Jared Stutzman led ISU with 17 points on 5-of-6 shooting.
-Chidi Udengwu added 14 points and eight rebounds.
+Chidi Udengwu added 14 points and eight rebounds off the bench.
 Malik Porter (12) and Austin Smellie (10) also reached double figures.

-The Bengals’ 11 consecutive losses have all come against Big Sky opponents, a program record.
+The Bengals achieved balanced scoring, shot 46.2% overall, were 5 of 11 on 3s and committed fewer turnovers (10) than their per-game average (14) -- all things Looney said lead to wins.

 Up next